Prague (2013 film): Cast

-Soundtrack

 Critical response

-Faheem Ruhani of "India Today" gave Prague 3/5 and said that " It is one man who carries the film and that man is Chandan Roy Sanyal.
+Faheem Ruhani of "India Today" gave Prague 3/5 and said that "It is one man who carries the film and that man is Chandan Roy Sanyal.
 It is delight to see this young actor, so far restricted to playing supporting characters in mainstream films become the mainstay of this well-made, independent film.
 Prague is a destination worth exploring."

-Anna Vetticad very famous Indian film critic gave 3.5/5 and said " Prague is a thoroughly engaging, highly engrossing film.
+Anna Vetticad, a famous Indian film critic gave 3.5/5 and said "Prague is a thoroughly engaging, highly engrossing film.
 It demands every ounce of the viewer’s attention, but in the end it’s an intriguing, rewarding experience."

 Renuka Vyavahare of Times of India gave the movie 2.5/5 and said that "If you are the type who looks for reasons and answers in a story, Prague is not for you.
 It doesn't have an agenda, per se, nor is it easy to comprehend."

-For its Music and Background score, Rafat editor at Glamsham.com said "PRAGUE is intriguing and classy and there is a fine display of superb western classical with a touch of Czech and rock along with some Bollywood flavor thrown, thereby catering to all kinds of audience.
+For its music and background score, Rafat editor at Glamsham.com said "PRAGUE is intriguing and classy and there is a fine display of superb western classical with a touch of Czech and rock along with some Bollywood flavor thrown, thereby catering to all kinds of audience.
 'Aye Zindagi', 'Botal Khol' and 'Chehra' are our favourites along with the excellent background scores."